download recent version here. Dyez CV 09-2025

 -

-- Use, maintenance, and budget for mass spectrometers, plasma spectrometers, clean rooms, lab management
+- Management, maintenance, and budgeting for mass spectrometers, plasma spectrometers, clean rooms, lab management

 - Quantitative data analysis, interpretation, and visualization